Random stable laminations of the disk: The discrete setting: Dissections and trees

-In this subsection, we explain how to associate a dual object to a dissection.
+In this subsection we explain how to associate a dual object to a dissection.
 This dual object is a finite rooted ordered tree.
-The study of large random dissections will then boil down to the study of large Galton-Watson trees, which is a more familiar realm.
+The study of large random dissections will then boil down to the study of large Galton--Watson trees, which is a more familiar realm.

-\begin{defn}Let $\N=\{0,1,\ldots\}$ be the set of all nonnegative integers, $\N^*=\{1,2,\ldots\}$ and let $U$ be the set of labels:
+\begin{defn}Let $\N=\{0,1,\ldots\}$ be the set of all nonnegative integers, $\N^*=\{1,2,\ldots\}$, and let $U$ be the set of labels